GinaHsu/Meow-Popular-Movie-APP/README.md

 This is a project to build an APP for the popular movies searching.

-Note: For NetworkUtils.java, I store the API key in the file- gradle.properties, that are not uploaded to the version control.
+Note: For NetworkUtils.java, I stored the API key in the file- gradle.properties, that is a local file, is not uploaded to the version control.

 More information:
 https://stackoverflow.com/questions/35722904/saving-the-api-key-in-gradle-properties